VictorN326/CPSC254-FinalProject/README.md

 Victor Nguyen - Did Backend and helped teammates in between each role when needed.

-William Sutanto - Did Cron Jobs, helped with Email functionality, and fix bugs afterward
+William Sutanto - Did Cron Jobs, helped with Email functionality, and fix bugs afterward.